 Back to CIB headquarters with Terry Lewis

-The detectives took Stanton and Zahnleiter back to CIB headquarters to answer the allegations contained in Noble’s confession.
+The detectives took Alf and Wally back to CIB headquarters to answer the allegations contained in Reg Noble’s confession.

-There, in the old derelict church building in Queen’s Park, George Street that housed Brisbane’s most corrupt police, Stanton and Zahnleiter confessed that they allowed Noble to bugger them.
+There, in the old derelict church building in Queen’s Park, George Street that housed Brisbane’s most corrupt police, Alfred William Stanton and Walter Herbert Zahnleiter confessed that they allowed Reginald Allan Noble to bugger them.
 Stanton’s crime took place on or about December 6, 1953 and Zahnleiter’s occurred on or about August 10, 1954.

-They further incriminated themselves by disclosing that Stanton buggered Zahnleiter in February, 1951, nearly four years earlier.
+They further incriminated themselves by disclosing that Alf buggered Wally in February 1951, nearly four years earlier.
 Noble, Stanton and Zahnleiter, three men with nothing to lose if they said nothing, and everything to lose if they confessed … confessed.

 It’s impossible now to ascertain how Lewis obtained those confessions in 1954.
 Only Lewis, who turned 90 in February 2018, survives of all the participants.
 The criminal court records of the time lie embargoed in the State Archives until 2029.